When Did the First iPhone Come Out?

 Many early smartphones failed because they launched before software and usability were ready.
 Apple delayed release to avoid that mistake.

-The result was not a perfect phone, but a usable one.
+The result was not a perfect phone.

 What the first iPhone did not have, and why it still succeeded